 About a third of Mljet is a national park, and it’s here you can find two saltwater lakes, one of which has a little islet with a former Benedictine Monastery, which is now a cafe.
 Rent a kayak and spend the afternoon on the islet Melita for a beautiful afternoon.

-There are small beaches in isolated coves, and due to the small nature of the island, you really will feel like you’re a million miles away from everything – the island is only 23 square km in length.
+There are small beaches in isolated coves, and due to the island’s small nature, you will feel like you’re a million miles away from everything – the island is only 23 square km in length.

-Best of all, You can get to Molat by ferry from Zadar all year around.
+Best of all, You can get to Molat by ferry from Zadar annually.

-Tisno on the island of Murter is one of the two major electronic music festival locations in Croatia.
-Over the summer months, people flock to Tisno to attend such festivals as Suncebeat, Electric Elephant, and Love International festivals.
+Tisno on the island of Murter is one of Croatia’s two major electronic music festival locations.
+Over the summer months, people flock to Tisno to attend festivals like Suncebeat, Electric Elephant, and Love International.
 Besides music, Murter is strikingly beautiful, and you can easily make a day trip to the Kornati Islands from Murter.

-Zrce Beach on the island of Pag is, without a doubt, one of the best Croatia party islands.
+Zrce Beach on the island of Pag is undoubtedly one of the best Croatia party islands.
 Over the summer, you have numerous festivals such as Hideout, Spring Break Europe, and Sonus, where tens of thousands of people from around the world descend on Zrce to see the world’s best DJs perform.

 Šolta is an island in the Split region.
 It is located south of Split and west of Brač Island.
 The economy is based on tourism, fishing, olive growing, and vineyard cultivation.
 The settlement of Rogač has the main port, while the main tourist centers are Nečujam and Maslinica.

-Across the Zadar Channel lies Ugljan, the nearest one of these family-friendly islands in Zadar.
-This lush island is sometimes called the Zadar Garden because of its olive groves, pine forests, vineyards, and fig orchards.
+Across the Zadar, Channel lies Ugljan, the nearest one of these family-friendly islands in Zadar.
+This lush island is called the Zadar Garden because of its olive groves, pine forests, vineyards, and fig orchards.

 This is your most convenient option if you want to take the kids on an easy island trip from Zadar.
 There is a direct ferry service between the port of Zadar and the island.
 The ferry ride takes less than 30 minutes.

-In addition to lush landscapes, Ugljan boasts a wealth of history as well.
-You can visit the 13th-century St. Michael Fortress, which offers a stunning panoramic view, or explore old churches and monasteries.
+In addition to lush landscapes, Ugljan boasts a wealth of history.
+You can visit the 13th-century St. Michael Fortress, which offers a stunning panoramic view or explore old churches and monasteries.
 Hiking and cycling trails crisscross the island, offering opportunities to explore it at your own pace.